kaicode/ssh_access/README.md

 SSL Access
 ==========

-To give me root access to a Ubuntu server.
+To give me sudo access to a Ubuntu server.

 Run: